Final NAT’25 Submission Deadline

 Use this form to submit your contributions to the NAT’25 conference.
 Please use the provided template in a compatible format.

-The deadline to submit your contribution to the NAT’25 conference is extended until 22nd of January, 2025 now.
+-The deadline to submit your contribution to the NAT’25 conference is extended until 5th of February, 2025 now.-

 Please use the attached Word template to structure and style your submission.